simi2426/Rsubsettingtutorial/README.md

 Subsetting data in R allows you to select specific variables in a dataset.
 We can subset data based on variable, column, and many other things.

+Dataframes are often used to refer to subsets, although the two terms cannot be used interchangeably.
+A dataframe is used to store data, which is essentially what we are doing by subsetting, only if we assign the subset a variable name.

 ## Import Dataset
 For this example, I am going to use the collegedata.csv, which you can download with this Dropbox link: https://www.dropbox.com/s/vqu6djotrt2q7ur/collegedata.csv?dl=0